Gradiant/slack-notifier-jenkins-sl/readme.md

-# Slack Notifier for Jenkins via Shared Library (Unstable)
+# Slack Notifier for Jenkins via Shared Library

 This is a shared library for the Jenkins Pipeline.
 It extracts building information, including a list of changes and tests summary, in the same format as a normal slack plugin does.